Today - Fri, Apr 25, 2014

 Panera bread, soup and salad will be served.
 Space is limited.
 RSVP to email@example.com by no later than noon, Thursday, April 24.

 Russian Table meets every Friday from 12:30 to 2 p.m. on the Valentine Hall Mezzanine level.
 Join our professors, our language assistant and fellow students for Russian conversation and fellowship!
 (Five College students currently taking courses at Amherst will be able to attend and eat lunch at Valentine without charge; please let the checker know that you are on the Russian Department list.)

-Join us for some coffee, tea and snacks at the Multicultural Resource Center (MRC) in Keefe Campus Center 112!
-This week's Cafe con Leche guest speaker is Suzanne Coffey, chief students affairs officer.
+Join us for some coffee, tea, and snacks at the Multicultural Resource Center (MRC) in Keefe Campus 112!
+This week's Cafe con Leche guest speaker is Debra Edelman, Interim Director of the Counseling Center.
 She will talk about the work she does and how it relates to multiculturalism.

 Please join Dr. Deb and Dr. Darien from the Amherst College Counseling Center every Friday from 3 to 4 p.m. in the Queer Resource Center (basement of Morrow).
 We meet to discuss any topics you might have on your mind.
 Been thinking about dating?
 Not sure if you want to come out?
 Want to become an active ally?
 Queer Talk is the space for you.
 ALL are welcome, and we always have food!